SeeleVollerei1810/Group_Project_2025/README.md

 r95p_mean = np.ma.masked_where(r95p_mean <= 1, r95p_mean) #Add this line exactly here
 fig = plt.figure(figsize=(16, 10))
 ```

+## Future Roadmap & Upcoming Features
+The UREX Toolbox is under active development.
+While the current version focuses on ETCCDI and Heat Stress metrics, the team is working on the following modules for the next major release (v2.0):
+* **Urban Heat Island (UHI) Assessment:**
+    * **Goal:** Quantify the UHI intensity ($\Delta T_{u-r}$) by comparing temperature differentials between urban core and rural reference zones.
+    * **Methodology:** Integration of Land Use/Land Cover (LULC) data to automatically classify urban/rural pixels and compute spatial temperature anomalies.
+* **Dynamic Data Integration:**
+    * Moving beyond constant baselines to ingest dynamic Relative Humidity and Solar Radiation data for more precise WBGT calculations.

 ## Key Features
 The toolbox focuses on the following primary objectives:
 - **Climate Extreme Indicators (ETCCDI):** Computing indices such as `TXx`, `TNn`, `R95p`, and `PRCPTOT` to assess long-term temperature and rainfall trends.